mbunge/mbunge.github.io/_posts/2015-10-10-building-applications-with-existing-components.markdown

 We will also comply with the PSR standards defined by <a href="http://www.php-fig.org/" target="_blank">PHP-FIG</a>

-## Next steps
+## Waht's next?

-I will publish a post regarding to this series each two weeks.
-I will also create a GitHub repository where.
-If you would like to still informed or contribute, just follow me on twitter or via
+A new post regarding to this series will published every two weeks.
+If you would like to still informed or contribute, just follow me on <a href="https://twitter.com/intent/user?screen_name=makk_eightbit" target="_blank">twitter</a> or via
 <a href="mailto:mjls@web.de?subject=Modern Applications with PHP" target="_blank">email</a> for detailed information.

 ## Wishes and suggestions